-This option allows you to Enable or Disable the clock security system (CSS), which includes the clock filter and the backup safe oscillator.
-When enabled, the selected OSCRANGE is used to determine the operating frequency range, and when the frequency is out of range, the clock source is switched to the backup oscillator.
+This option allows you to Enable or Disable the clock security system function (CSS) which includes the clock filter and the backup safe oscillator.
+When enabled, the selected OSCRANGE is used to determine the operating frequency range, and when the frequency is out of range, the clock source will be switched to the backup oscillator.